lamalice/lamalice/README.md

 ### Hi there 🌸

 I'm currently working on my skill set as an Android Engineer.
 You'll find various apps where I utilize Kotlin features and building UI layouts.
 I'm mostly brushing up on basic syntax.

+#### I'm actively utilizing:
+- View Binding for all layouts
+- OnClickListeners for buttons
+- Intents to send/receive data when navigating between activities
+- Different drawables to decorate buttons

-My goal is to:
+#### My goal is to:

 - understand how to use Kotlin Coroutines
 - understand what a Model-view-viewmodel (MVVM) is and implement it